Jacques Offenbach: Cello virtuoso

 Returning to the familiar Paris salons, Offenbach gradually shifted the emphasis of his work from being a cellist who also composed to being a composer who also played the cello.
 He had already published many compositions, and some of them had sold well, but now he began to write, perform and produce musical burlesques as part of his salon presentations.
 He amused the comtesse de Vaux's 200 guests with a parody of Félicien David's currently fashionable Le désert, and in April 1846 gave a concert at which seven operatic items of his own composition were premiered before an audience that included leading music critics.
 The following year he staged his first operetta, the one-act L'Alcove.
 It had been written at the invitation of the Opéra-Comique, which had then failed to present it, and Offenbach mounted the production himself as part of an evening of his works at the École lyrique.
-He seemed on the verge of breaking into theatrical composition when the 1848 revolution broke out, sweeping Louis Philippe from the throne and leading to serious bloodshed in the streets of the capital.
+He seemed on the verge of breaking into theatrical composition when the 1848 revolution broke out, sweeping Louis Philippe I from the throne and leading to serious bloodshed in the streets of the capital.
 Three hundred and fifty people were killed within three days.
 Offenbach hastily took Hérminie and their two-year-old daughter to join his family in Cologne.
 The city was experiencing its own nationalistic revolutionary upheaval and Offenbach found it expedient to change his forename back to the German while there.

 Returning to Paris in February 1849 Offenbach found the grand salons closed down.
 He went back to working as a cellist, and occasional conductor, at the Opéra-Comique, but was not encouraged in his aspirations to compose.
 His talents had been noted by the director of the Comédie-Française, Arsène Houssaye, who appointed him musical director of the theatre in 1850, with a brief to enlarge and improve the orchestra.
 Offenbach composed songs and incidental music for eleven classical and modern dramas for the Comédie-Française in the early 1850s.
 Some of his songs became very popular, and he gained valuable experience in writing for the theatre.
 Houssaye later wrote that Offenbach had done wonders for his theatre, but the management of the Opéra-Comique was uninterested in commissioning him to compose for its stage.
 The composer and critic Claude Debussy later wrote that the musical establishment could not cope with Offenbach's irony, which exposed the "false, overblown quality" of the operas they favoured – "the great art at which one was not allowed to smile".